Residents say 'no' to houses on former pub site at public meeting

-RESIDENTS were united in their view this evening that a former pub should not be converted into houses.
+RESIDENTS were united in their view that a former pub should not be converted into houses this week.

-The Centurion Inn, in Heather Road, Newport, closed its doors earlier in January and in the same month P&P Building and Roofing Contractors Ltd acquired the leasehold.
+The Centurion Inn, in Heather Road, Newport, closed its doors in January, with P&P Building and Roofing Contractors Ltd acquiring the leasehold in the same month.

-In a desperate bid to see the former pub re-open, more than 40 residents flocked to a public meeting at St Julian's Conservative Social Club to express their view.
+In a desperate bid to see the former pub re-open, more than 40 residents flocked to a public meeting held at St Julian’s Conservative Social Club on Thursday to express their views.

 Cllr Spencer said: “If there is anyway of keeping it open we will do what we can to help.

-"But we need to ask ourselves 'can we do it?'.
-I need to be persuaded that it can be."
+“But we need to ask ourselves if we can do it.
+I need to be persuaded that is the case.”

-Cllr Deb Davies added: “I would like to echo Mark’s sentiments.
-It is the fabric of the community but for the last 10 years we have seen it decrease.
+Cllr Davies added: “I would like to echo Mark’s sentiments.
+It is part of the fabric of the community but for the last 10 years we have seen it decline.

-"The company has said they want to build houses on the site.
-But there is still a clause that it needs to be a pub for some years.
-The history of the pub is that financially it has been dying for years."
+“The company has said they want to build houses on the site."

-It has previously been reported that P&P Building and Roofing Contractors Ltd plan to submit a planning application to convert the former pub into eight properties.

-Activist Michael Enea, who helped arrange the public meeting, believes the site can still re-open as a pub.
+Activist Michael Enea, who helped arrange the public meeting, meanhwile, aid he believes the site can still re-open as a pub.

 “I know that the company hopes to turn the site into property,” he said.